History of the HLL

 In 1999 we started the evaluation of the upgrade from four inch wafer size (100 mm) to six inch (150 mm).
 This step was motivated by new projects in need of monolithic detectors larger than six by six square centimeter, the maximum for 100 mm format with a diagonal of approximately 8.5 cm.
 In 2000 we finished our second facility transfer.
 This time we moved to the Neuperlach section of Munich on-site the Siemens campus.
 A 1000m2 of the clean room area, with 600 m2 Class-1 cleanroom was commissioned and qualified in 2001.
 Again this change of facility was a tremendous step forward in process technology which can be expressed in the following way: In Garching the thermal leakage current per square centimeter – a probe for the quality of the fabrication process – was about 1 nA, in Pasing about 0.5 nA on 280 μm thick detectors.
 In Neuperlach we routinely achieve 0.1 nA per square centimeter but on 500 μm thick depleted silicon wafers.
 The smallest structures were going from 3 μm to 2 μm in Pasing.
 At present they are going to 1.5 μm.

 New organization of the laboratory and future plans

 In 2013 organization of the laboratory was changed and MPG HLL became a central facility of the Max Planck Society.
 Needs for going to even larger area devices continued with time and at present we are in the phase of building our own laboratory with total 1500m2 of the clean room area.
 We are going back near to the original location of the lab in Garching near Munich.
-Move to our final location is planned in early 2023.
+Move to our final location is planned for the end of 2023.
 Next major upgrade of the technology is planned along the move to the new location namely change to the 8-inch technology and also expanding to non-silicon-based devices.